 Faces and necks change in various ways as we age.
 As a result, our skin thins and loosens.
 Thus, cheeks deflate, necks start to hang, and we lose volume and facial fat.
 The shape of the face transitions from an “inverted triangle" with full cheeks and a narrower lower third to a more square form.
 For these reasons, some people describe this as starting with a V-shaped face in their youth and an A-shaped face as they approach middle age.
 Did you know that more and more people are getting facelift surgery in their 40s?
 According to New Beauty Magazine, forty-somethings are taking a different approach to anti-aging and undergoing Rhytidectomy surgery before they actually need a facelift.

 What does this mean?
-Well, it means that you never look like you needed a facelift, nor had one to begin with!
-Fortunately, a Facelift McLean surgery is capable of elegantly addressing these age-related changes to create a beautiful, natural-looking result.
+Well, it means that you never look like you needed a facelift, nor had one, to begin with!
+Fortunately, a Facelift in McLean surgery is capable of elegantly addressing these age-related changes to achieve a beautiful, natural-looking result.

-Non-surgical facial rejuventation options such as Botox and fillers certainly serve their role.
+Non-surgical facial rejuvenation options such as Botox and fillers certainly serve their role.
 Although essential, these have no direct effect on the skin or underlying soft tissue.
-Because of this, when seeking facial rejuvenation, a facelift McLean surgery remains the gold standard.
-An expertly done facelift will turn back the clock 10-15 years without making you look fake, overly tight, pulled, or windswept.
+Because of this, when seeking facial rejuvenation, a facelift surgery remains the option best suited to address lifting facial muscles.
+A properly performed facelift can turn back the clock 10-15 years without making you look fake, overly tight, pulled, or windswept.
 As a result, you will look like yourself with the same face you had in your early 20s.